55+ of the Best Blogging Tools for Beginners

 That’s because you read all the awesome blog posts and articles about how much money successful bloggers make and how they can travel the world and live lavishly.
 But in reality, many bloggers barely make any money from their blogs for months (and sometimes longer) or quit because they realize it’s too hard.

-So, this list of blogging tools for beginners has some of the best tools for newbies so you can become more successful much quicker than I did.
+So, this list of free and paid blogging tools for beginners has some of the best tools for newbies so you can become more successful much quicker than I did.
 I want to shorten the learning gap and make things much easier, so you don’t give up right before you truly become successful.

 Here’s What You’ll Learn in This Post: